ejsumi/ejsumi.github.io/_posts/2025-10-02-copilitusage.md

 **Finding What's Missing**

-One trick I love - using different personas to pressure-test documents.
+One trick I love - using different personas to test the documents.
 I ask Copilot: "Act as a developer implementing this API.
 What information is missing?
 What questions would you have?"

 Or: "Act as a business analyst explaining this feature to stakeholders.
 What's unclear?"